open-feature/openfeature.dev/blog/2025-03-18-vercel-flags-sdk.md

 ---

 We are happy to share the news that Vercel's new open-source [Flags SDK](https://flags-sdk.dev/) for Next.js and SvelteKit has shipped with a native [OpenFeature Adapter](https://flags-sdk.dev/docs/api-reference/adapters/openfeature).
-The Flags SDK is an exciting development for standardizing feature flagging in Next.js and SvelteKit, as it takes an [oppinionated approach](https://vercel.com/blog/flags-as-code-in-next-js) to how feature flags should be used in Next.js:
+The Flags SDK is an exciting development for standardizing feature flagging in Next.js and SvelteKit, as it takes an [opinionated approach](https://vercel.com/blog/flags-as-code-in-next-js) to how feature flags should be used in Next.js:
 - Feature Flags are just functions
-- Feature Flags are only evaluated on the server-side, no client-side flag evaluation is supported to improve performance, avoid layout shifts, and other un-optimal user experiences.
+- Feature Flags are only evaluated on the server-side, no client-side flag evaluation is supported to improve performance, avoid layout shifts, and other non-optimal user experiences.
 - Integration with the Vercel Toolbar, allows local overrides of flag values during development and testing.

 ### OpenFeature Provider Example